 as also in all his letters, speaking in them of these things, in which are some things hard to understand, which the untaught and unstable distort, as they do also the rest of the Scriptures, to their own destruction.2 Peter 3:16(NASB)

-Like all Christ's disciples, Peter started following the Lord at the start of Christ's ministry when Jesus was teaching the lost sheep of the house Israel that the kingdom of heaven was near.
-He announced that the time of their visitation, had arrived… and that He was their Messiah and King.
+Like all of Christ's disciples, Peter started following the Lord at the start of Christ's ministry when Jesus was teaching the lost sheep of the house of Israel, that the kingdom of heaven was near.
+He announced that the time of their visitation had arrived, and that He was their Messiah and King.

-He started to open their understanding of the future Church age, which was a mystery that had been hidden for ages and concealed from past generation – where Jew and Gentile would become One Body in Christ – but which was revealed to Paul and the other apostles.
+He started to open their understanding of the future Church age, which was "a mystery that had been hidden for ages and concealed from past generations," but which was revealed to Paul and the other apostles, where Jew and Gentile would become One Body in Christ.

-Peter had to make a huge adjustment from being a devout Jew, who lived under the Law of Moses, to becoming a mature, member of the Body of Christ, who lived by the Law of the Spirit of Life in Christ Jesus.
-At times he found the dispensational adjustment difficult, and in Galatians we read that Paul found it necessary to challenge Peter's behaviour – because he started to revert back to Jewish exclusivism by segregating himself from Gentiles.
+Peter had to make a huge adjustment from being a devout Jew who lived under the Law of Moses, to becoming a mature member of the Body of Christ who lived by the Law of the Spirit of Life in Christ Jesus.
+At times, he found the dispensational adjustment difficult and in Galatians, we read that Paul found it necessary to challenge Peter's behaviour – because he had started to revert back to Jewish exclusivism by segregating himself from Gentiles.

 Although Peter admitted that some of Paul's writings were difficult to understand, he endorsed all his epistles and the doctrine he taught.
-However, he warned that there were many untaught and unstable people who distort Paul's doctrine, twist his teachings and pervert many other passages of prophetic Scriptures, through wilful ignorance or deceptive practices.
+However, he warned that there were many untaught and unstable people who distorted Paul's doctrine, twisted his teachings, and perverted many other passages of prophetic Scriptures, through wilful ignorance or deceptive practices.

-Peter had just reminded us, in this passage, that this “Day” would come as a thief in the night.
-He no doubt recalled Paul description of the “day of the Lord”, when sudden destruction would come on earth, as unsaved people were calling 'peace and safety’… and he would no doubt reflect on the many Old Testament passages that call this great and terrible “Day” as the “Time of Jacob’s Trouble” and the millennial rule of Christ, when the wolf will lie down with a lamb.
+Peter had just reminded us in this passage, that this 'Day' would come as "a thief in the night."
+He no doubt recalled Paul's description of the 'Day of the Lord', when sudden destruction would come on earth as unsaved people were calling 'peace and safety', and he would no doubt reflect on the many Old Testament passages that call this great and terrible Day as the 'Time of Jacob’s Trouble' and the 'Millennial rule of Christ', when the wolf will lie down with a lamb.

-Heavenly Father, thank You for the writings of Peter, Paul and all holy men of God who wrote the Scriptures.
+Heavenly Father, thank You for the writings of Peter, Paul, and all holy men of God who wrote the Scriptures.
 Thank You that You have given us all we need to live godly lives and to understand the times in which we live.
-Give us greater insight into those Bible passages that unscrupulous and ignorant men like to distort and twist, through their own pride, ignorance or lack of diligent study.
-I pray that I would not be swept along by false teachings but become increasingly grounded on the Word of Truth – this I ask in Jesus name, AMEN.
+Give me greater insight into those Bible passages that unscrupulous and ignorant men like to distort and twist, through their own pride, ignorance, or lack of diligent study.
+I pray that I would not be swept along by false teachings but become increasingly grounded on the Word of truth.
+This I ask in Jesus' name, AMEN.